 Judi has taught piano and voice full-time in Houston since 1987, and spends every Friday night playing keyboard for ComedySportz, an improv troupe.
 She grew up in the musical theatre community in Cleveland Ohio, sneaking into the local theatre, but quickly got hired to accompany and arrange music.
 She also teaches improvisation, composition, coaches pop vocal students, and accompanies instrumental and vocal contest students.
 Her self-published book, “Piano Freedom,” teaches students how to play and improvise pop music and even improvise classical music.

-Joe is an actor, musician, composer and songwriter with 39 years of experience.
-Among many TV shows, he was a writer for “Sesame Street”, and has performed on "A Prairie Home Companion".
+Joe was an actor, musician, composer and songwriter with 39 years of experience.
+Among many TV shows, he was a writer for “Sesame Street”, and performed on "A Prairie Home Companion".
 His children’s programs have been taught in schools and on stage across the country and he has released several children’s CD’s from his Non Toxic Band for children.
-He performs publicly In Houston area clubs with his wife Susan Elliott as the jazz duo, Mood Indigo, voted best jazz duo in Houston by the Houston Press.
-Joe teaches jazz with an emphasis on structure and music theory.
-He has been with Writers In The Round since 2001.
+He performed publicly In Houston area clubs with his wife Susan Elliott as the jazz duo, Mood Indigo, voted best jazz duo in Houston by the Houston Press.
+Joe taught jazz with an emphasis on structure and music theory.
+He had been with Writers In The Round since 2001.

 Gary Gillispie attended the University of St. Thomas, U of H and the Philladelphia Music Academy.
 He worked with the Houston Ballet Company, Houston Dance Center and the Up Town Dance Center.
 He was the Musical director for Company on Stage where he recently directed the “Fantastics”, “God Spell”, “Snoopy”, “Pied Piper of Hamilton”, and the “Nutcracker”.
 Gary was also the founding Director of the Houston Music Conservatory formed in 1985, performing in concerts across the country and currently accompanied well known performing and recording artists in the Houston area.
 He had been with WITR since 2005.
 He was a regular concert performer at Shermann Clay.
 Gary performed for President Bush and had worked with Steve Allen, Arnnett Cobb, and Chuck Mangione.
 For the past four years Gary had been the Organist for Annunciation Greek Orthodox Cathedral.
 Gary helped to start up Tele-conference Music Lessons for Florida State Hospital in Orlando.
 Gary was a loved and respected teacher of piano and music theory for 45 years and taught with an emphasis on traditional and improvisation.